 The Cape Corwin left US Coast Guard service in April 1990 and entered service with Micronesia in September of that year.
 Still in active service, she now is known as the Constitution.

 Known as the "John Haskell" in "Follow the White Brick Road" (Season 4), the USS Whipple was a Knox-class destroyer (DE 1062) before being redesignated a fast frigate.
 It was built by Todd-Pacific Shipyards in Seattle, Washington, and was laid down on April 24, 1967, launched on April 12, 1968, and commissioned on August 22, 1970.
-She was named for Commodore Abraham Whipple of the US Continental Navy.

 Based at Pearl Harbor, the Whipple conducted weapons trials and sea trials in addition to her local duties.
 She investigated an unidentified submarine off the Barking Sands Missile Test Range, Kaua`i.
 In 1972, she participated in the multi-national SEATO exercise "Seahawk," including simulated convoy escort operations.